 So, for example to use all the available features with PostgreSql you would enter the commands:

-mkdir yourprojectname cd yourprojectname dotnet new cloudscribe -D pgsql -S true -C true -K true -I true -L true
+mkdir yourprojectname cd yourprojectname dotnet new cloudscribe -D pgsql -S a -C true -K true -I true -L true

 The first 2 commands are just creating a folder for your project and then moving into the folder.
 The folder name will be used as the project name.
 Note that while my example is explicitly passing in all the parameter values, you can leave out parameters if you are using the default values.
 You can also optionally pass in some parameters that are used for the kestrel and IIS web ports but I recommend leave those out so they will be randomly set to valid values.